The Latest – Tuesday, March 1

 Original story below:

-The shooter reportedly then killed himself, officials said.
-He has not yet been identified, but officials said he was 39 years old.
+The shooter has not been identified, but officials say he was 39 years old.